ssk-d/fireflutter/README.md

     - All the code explained here is with GetX.
     - You may choose different packages and that's very fine.

+## FireFlutter global variable

+- The variable `ff` is an instace of `FireFlutter` and should be shared across all the screens.

+- Create a `global_variables.dart` on the same folder of main.dart.

+  - And move the `ff` variable into `global_variables.dart`.

+- The complete code is on [fireflutter sample app](https://github.com/thruthesky/fireflutter_sample_app/blob/main/lib/global_variables.dart) of sample app.

 ### FireFlutter Initialization

 There are two ways of initializing the fireflutter package.
 One is blocking and the other is non-blocking.
 This is deu to initializing Firebase inside fireflutter.
 We recommend non-blocking method since the app would boot faster.